ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    of the binary image.
 If set to 1, then only the ELF image is built.
    0 is the default.

+-  ``DISABLE_MTPMU``: Boolean option to disable FEAT_MTPMU if implemented
+   (Armv8.6 onwards).
+Its default value is 0 to keep consistency with platforms that do not implement FEAT_MTPMU.
+For more information on FEAT_MTPMU, check the latest Arm ARM.

 -  ``DYN_DISABLE_AUTH``: Provides the capability to dynamically disable Trusted Board Boot authentication at runtime.
 This option is meant to be enabled only for development platforms. ``TRUSTED_BOARD_BOOT`` flag must be set if this